 That center, and Broadcasting Road that abuts it, are legacies of the area’s history with WEEU.

 And, embedded in the logo of that shopping center, on signs at its entrance, is the image of an old-school radio guy at the microphone.

 Look closely-could it be “Eggie” at his “ham?”
 It makes one wonder!

 To this day WEEU continues to remain true to its long-term commitment to serve it community of license.
 Interactive shows like Feedback host by WEEU’s Operations Manager, Mike Faust, offer listeners a chance to call in to voice and share their feelings on almost every imaginable topic.

 In 2016 WEEU will celebrate its 84th consecutive year of broadcasting.
-Leadership of the station in the president role continues to be David L. Kline, (now the longest serving president of the station in its history); Mike Faust, operations manager; Butch Ulrich, general sales manager; Matt Gorney, airstaff coordinator; and Susan Marra, business office manager.
+Leadership of the station in the president role continues to be David L. Kline, (now the longest serving president of the station in its history); Mike Faust, operations manager; Steve Flank, Reading Eagle General Sales Director; Matt Gorney, airstaff coordinator; and Susan Marra, business office manager.